Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Multi-User Case under Multipath Channel

 \subsection{AO Algorithm}

-To overcome the challenges posed by the non-concavity~of the objective function in \eqref{eq:1A} and the intricate coupling between the receive beamforming vectors $\{\mathbf{v}_k\}$ and the RAs' pointing vectors $\{\vec{\mathbf{f}}_n\}$, an AO algorithm is proposed~to~alternately optimize the receive beamforming and RAs' pointing vectors in an iterative manner for the multi-user system.
+To overcome the challenges posed by the non-concavity~of the objective function in \eqref{eq:1A} and the intricate coupling between the receive beamforming vectors $\{\mathbf{v}_k\}$ and the RA pointing vectors $\{\vec{\mathbf{f}}_n\}$, an AO algorithm is proposed~to~alternately optimize the receive beamforming and RA pointing vectors in an iterative manner for the multi-user system.

-\textit{1) Receive Beamforming Optimization:} For a given RA's pointing matrix $\mathbf{F}$, the channel from user~$k$ to the BS modeled in \eqref{deqn_ex10a} becomes fixed.
-Accordingly, problem (P1) reduces to (by simplifying $\mathbf{h}_k(\mathbf{F})$ to $\mathbf{h}_k$)